Dombo/hardened-bastion/README.md

 ## AWS Terraform'd Hardened Bastion with easy access management

 I often see security practices referred to as hard or an afterthought, here's my attempt to make managing them reasonably straight forward inside a moderately sized team.
+The idea being the more paranoid you are, the more features you can enable to present a more challenging attack vector.
+Obviously this is only one piece of the puzzle.

 #### Features